felixalacampagne/account/account.ui/README.md

 Ran the suggested

     npm audit fix --force

 On the off chance this would do something useful.
 Did it fork?!?

 In desperation tried a random command

     npm update

 Weirdly the

     npm i @fontsource-variable/roboto-flex

-then ran and claim 'up to date' but no clue if the fonts are actually installed or not!
+then ran and claimed 'up to date' but no clue if the fonts are actually installed or not!
 Good new!
 I t seems they are.
 So expect a world of forking pain when trying to get any of this to work on an alternative system!

 Yay!
 After all that I still have my red button.
 Let's see if the fonts on the production build are back to being something more normal isntead of the times new roman that appeared with the last build put into production!